zchyde/brooklinebooksmith.com/_drafts/gwen.md

 <br>
 <br>*[The Underground Railroad](http://www.brooklinebooksmith-shop.com/book/9780385542364)* by Colson Whitehead

 Colson Whitehead's *<u>The Underground Railroad</u>* tells a brutal tale of America - but not the one we know.
-Whitehead's alternative history sees Civil War-era slaves fleeing north on trains hidden beneath the earth.
+Whitehead's alternative history sees Civil War-era slaves fleeing north on trains tunneled beneath the earth.

 As a child I learned the infamous railroad was not made up of steel rails or heavy ties but rather lit homes and shabby rides.
 Whitehead's novel blends the literal and the imagined to create an escape network made up of all the danger, dead ends and uncertainty of the historical underground railroad.
 This author is not one to rest on novelty - his writing recaptures the narrative, broadening its implications while gripping the audience for a terrifying adventure.